 Certain well researched guidelines lead as we teach; most specifically, the Orton-Gillingham Method.
 This approach is language-based, multisensory, structured, sequential, cumulative, cognitive, and flexible.
 Multisensory learning involves the use of visual, auditory and tactile pathways used simultaneously to enhance memory and learning of written language.
 The Orton-Gillingham approach is effective for students at all grade levels and accommodates the strengths and weaknesses of individual learning differences.

 Additionally, small classrooms afford teachers the time and freedom from distraction to assure that each child is taught and evaluated appropriately on a regular basis.
 Each student at New Vistas is provided with an educational plan (IIP), which includes a present level of performance, goals to address weaknesses, and classroom modifications necessary to overcome the identified weaknesses.
 The IIP is developed by the student’s advisor and teacher.
-Assessment of progress for each student is made every six weeks and more frequently if necessary.
+Assessment of progress for each student is made every nine weeks and more frequently if necessary.
 Each class schedules daily homework and regular quizzes, tests, and progress reviews to determine learning and continued learning needs.
-Further testing, in the form of standardized tests, are administered twice annually to each child, providing additional objective measurement of gains.
+Further testing, in the form of standardized tests, are administered annually to each child, providing additional objective measurement of gains.

 Young people with ADHD often have not learned the strategies to enable them to progress through education successfully and independently.
 Focus, organization, critical thinking, and problem solving are directly taught during the structured school day.
 Students learn to work collaboratively with peers – life skills invaluable in the world they will confront after formal schooling.